 - The ride leader should secure the rider's bicycle and equipment that cannot be transported in the ambulance.
 Check with a nearby home or business.

 - Take photos of the accident scene to document occurrences.

 - Use theIncident Report to record the incident.

 - Contact the Road Captain or any board member as soon as practicable after the accident so the Club Leaders are aware of circumstances.

 10. RIDE LEADER SANCTIONING

-- Any BCC Member may be suspended by the Road Captain from leading rides, or scheduling subsequent rides, if, in the judgement of the Road Captain or the BCC Board, the member has repeatedly failed to responsibly lead club rides.
-This may include, but is not limited to the following:
+- Any BCC member may be suspended by the Road Captain from leading rides, or scheduling subsequent rides, if, in the judgment of the Road Captain or the BCC Board, the member has repeatedly failed to responsibly lead club rides.
+This may include, but is not limited to, the following:

-- Failure to appear for a scheduled ride that is not obviously cancelled due to weather conditions., where no attempt has been made to notify the membership of a cancellation.
+- Failure to appear for a scheduled ride that is not obviously cancelled due to weather conditions, where no attempt has been made to notify membership of a cancellation.

 - Excessive cancellations of scheduled club rides.

-- Our Series rides are special.
-A marked or signed route required for all local routes.
-Must be approved by Road Captain – Putting “Social,” “Metric,” “Super Series” or “Climb” in the title doesn't make it so.
-Must be a different route from our everyday rides.
+- Super Series, Metric Series, and Climb Series routes must be approved by Road Captain - putting “Metric,” “Super Series” or “Climb” in the title doesn't make it so.
+It must be a different route from our everyday rides.

 - Social Series

 - Feel free to post as many as you want, but please do not abuse this privilege in order to satisfy the awards requirement, i.e. posting 10 consecutive rides with low mileage.

 - Offer a relaxed pace and be social - with a gathering spot enroute or at ride's end to promote the social aspect.